richardjgowers/mm_portal/content/components/translators/mdanalysis/index.md

 {{< /siteBlue >}}

 # Design
-This package provides translators between MMSchema and [MDAnalysis](https://github.com/MDAnalysis/mdanalysis). **mmic_mda** provides 3 types of translators for: molecule, forcefield, and trajectory.
-The models for each type is respectively: MdaMol, MdaFF, and MdaTraj.
+This package provides translators between MMSchema and [MDAnalysis](https://github.com/MDAnalysis/mdanalysis) for the following objects: molecule, forcefield, and trajectory.
+The models for each object is, respectively: MdaMol, MdaFF, and MdaTraj.
 The `from_schema` and `to_schema` methods in each model use translation components to convert between MMSchema and MDAnalysis.

+The input and output models/schemas for this component are `TransInput` and `TransOutput` available from the generic [mmic_translator](https://github.com/MolSSI/mmic_translator) component.

 {{< figure src="images/summary.png" width="1200" caption="Schematic diagram of the component and its data (schemas) flow.">}}